Indoor Volleyball Rules

 The team that has affected the block shall have the right to three more contacts, with the blocker having the right to make the first of the three allowable hits.

 A ball hit into the net, may still be kept in play (up to 3 hits) provided that a player does not make contact with the net.

 Players may not touch the net.
 If 2 opposing players touch the net simultaneously, the ball is declared dead and is replayed.

 A ball hitting the ceiling, lights, rafters, etc. is playable (up to three hits) when it remains in the court-side of the team in play of the ball.
-However, if a ball makes contact with the same objects and it proceeds to the opposing team’s side of the court it is rendered a “side-out”.
+A ball that makes contact with the same objects and proceeds to the opposing team’s side of the court is rendered a “side-out”.